sebascert/itesm-missing-semester/workshops/TEMPLATE.md

 <!--!v0.0
-This is the template for itesm-missing-semester lectures.
+This is the template for itesm-missing-semester workshops.

 Comments beginning with <!--! represent hints and explanations.
-These comments MUST BE REMOVED in the uploaded lectures.
+These comments MUST BE REMOVED in the uploaded workshops.
 CLEAN_TEMPLATE.md contains the template with the '<!--!' comments removed.

 The template version follows the format MAJOR.MINOR.

-MAJOR version changes indicate structural changes to the lecture template.
+MAJOR version changes indicate structural changes to the workshop template.
 MINOR version changes are non-structural updates, like typos or rewording of the explanations.
 -->